-The characters "(" and ")" should be avoided in filename and type fields because they are commonly used delimiters.
-The characters "" and "?" must not be used in filename and type fields unless they are used to make an ambiguous reference.
-If the Parse Filename function encounters a "" in a file name or type field, it pads the remainder of the field with "?" marks.
-For example, a filename of "X." is parsed to "X????????".
-The BDOS search and delete functions treat a "?" in the filename and type fields as follows: A "?" in any position matches the corresponding field of any directory entry belonging to the current user number.
+The characters "(" and ")" should be avoided in filename and type fields because they are commonly used delimiters. characters "\" and "?" must not be used in filename and type fields unless they are used to make an ambiguous reference.
+If the Parse Filename function encounters a "\" in a file name or type field, it pads the remainder of the field with "?" marks.
+For example, a follows: A "?" in any position matches the corresponding field of any directory entry belonging to the current user number.
 Thus, a search operation for "X????????" finds all the current user files on the directory beginning in "X".
 Most other file related BDOS functions treat the presence of a "?" in the filename or type field as an error.